 How Quitting Smoking Helps

 Smokers with COPD will lose lung function more quickly.
 Tobacco smoke destroys the tiny hair-like cilia that normally repair and clean the airways -- and harms the lungs in other ways, too.
 Quitting will slow or stop the damage, and is simply the most important step you can take for COPD.
-You'll also get the other benefits of quitting: foods taste better, and your blood pressure and heart rate lower to healthier levels.
+You'll also get the other benefits of quitting: foods taste better and you will lower the risk for heart disease.

 COPD and Diet